enheng244/academic-website/content/authors/admin/_index.md

 ---
 # Display name
-title: Nelson Bighetti
+title: Robin Wei

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Professor of Artificial Intelligence
+role: student

 # Organizations/Affiliations
 organizations:
-- name: Stanford University
+- name: Beijing University of Post and Telecommunication
   url: ""

 # Short bio (displayed in user profile at end of posts)